mingyucai/E-LDGBA_RL/README.md

 </p>

 # E-LDGBA-LTL
 The repository implements a Reinforcement Learning Task on a custom environment using temporal logic specifications.
-The project is based on the paper "[Reinforcement Learning Based Temporal Logic Control with Maximum Probabilistic Satisfaction](https://arxiv.org/abs/2010.06797)" (Mingyu Cai et al.) using a standard Reinforcement Learning algorithm based on the LCRL h implementation provided at [lcrl](https://github.com/grockious/lcrl).
+The project is based on the paper "[Reinforcement Learning Based Temporal Logic Control with Maximum Probabilistic Satisfaction](https://arxiv.org/abs/2010.06797)" (Mingyu Cai et al.) using a standard Reinforcement Learning algorithm based on the LCRL implementation provided at [lcrl](https://github.com/grockious/lcrl).

 [Project Webpage](https://github.com/mingyucai/E-LDGBA_RL/)